xipki/xipki/README.md

     ```
     The following steps use $XIPKI_HOME to point to the unpacked folder

+  * Copy the JDBC drivers to folder, currently only databas types MySQL, DB2, Oracle and PostgreSQL
+    are configured.
+The JDBC driver of MySQL is contained and this step can be skipped.

+    ```sh
+    $XIPKI_HOME/lib/ext
+    ```

   * Configure one database for the CA (required) and one for the OCSP responder (optional)
-  * Adapt the database configuration

-    For CA, access right read and write of database is required
+  * Adapt the database configuration (access rights read and write of database are required)
     ```sh
     $XIPKI_HOME/ca-config/ca-db.properties
-    $XIPKI_HOME/ca-demo/ocsp-db.properties
-    ```
-    For OCSP responder, access right read of database is required
-    ```sh
     $XIPKI_HOME/ocsp-config/ocsp-db.properties
     ```
   * Initialize the dabases